 Steinhardt Fellows Program and Research Assistantships

 We offer a competitive funding program for full-time PhD students that supports tuition and living expenses.
 The Steinhardt Fellows program is designed to help PhD students undertake full-time study and research, to participate in superior academic and scholarly experiences, and to complete their studies in a timely manner.
-Students in the PhD in Sociology of Education receive three years of fellowship (full tuition and fees, student health insurance, and a living stipend of $23,000) and one year of scholarship (scholarship stipend of $15,000).
+Students in the PhD in Sociology of Education receive five years of fellowship (full tuition and fees, student health insurance, and a living stipend of $32,000) .
 In addition, each of the School's academic departments has developed a set of benchmarks and milestones, such as conference presentations, exhibitions, authored manuscripts, grant submissions, and sample syllabi, that faculty mentors help their students achieve in order to prepare them academically and professionally for post-doctoral work.

 All admitted full-time PhD students are awarded a full funding package and are assigned to a faculty mentor.
 There is no special application for this funding program.